Non-preemptive Scheduling in a Smart Grid Model and its Implications on Machine Minimization: Definitions and preliminaries

 EDF

 talks about online algorithm, jobs arrive at beginning of timeslot, and then decision is made

 agreeable deadlines }

-\runtitle{Relating to the speed scaling problem.} The Grid problem resembles the dynamic speed scaling (DVS) problem~\cite{YDS95} and we are going to refer to three algorithms for the DVS problem, namely, the $\YDS$ algorithm which gives an optimal algorithm for the DVS problem, the online algorithms called $\BKP$ and $\AVR$.
-We first recap the DVS problem and the associated algorithms.
-In the DVS problem, jobs come with release time $\rel(J)$, deadline $\dl(J)$, and a work requirement $\work(J)$.
+\runtitle{Relating to the speed scaling problem.} The {$\grid$} problem resembles the dynamic speed scaling ({$\dvs$}) problem~\cite{YDS95} and we are going to refer to three algorithms for the {$\dvs$} problem, namely, the $\YDS$ algorithm which gives an optimal algorithm for the {$\dvs$} problem, the online algorithms called $\BKP$ and $\AVR$.
+We first recap the {$\dvs$} problem and the associated algorithms.
+In the {$\dvs$} problem, jobs come with release time $\rel(J)$, deadline $\dl(J)$, and a work requirement $\work(J)$.
 A processor can run at speed $s \in [0,\infty)$ and consumes energy in a rate of $s^\alpha$, for some $\alpha > 1$.
 The objective is to complete all jobs by their deadlines using the minimum total energy.
-The main differences of DVS problem to the Grid problem include (i) jobs in DVS can be preempted while preemption is not allowed in our problem; (ii) as processor speed in DVS can scale, a job can be executed for varying time duration as long as the total work is completed while in our problem a job must be executed for a fixed duration given as input; (iii) the work requirement $\work(J)$ of a job $J$ in DVS can be seen as $\w(J) \times \h(J)$ for the corresponding job in Grid.
+The main differences of {$\dvs$} problem to the {$\grid$} problem include (i) jobs in {$\dvs$} can be preempted while preemption is not allowed in our problem; (ii) as processor speed in {$\dvs$} can scale, a job can be executed for varying time duration as long as the total work is completed while in our problem a job must be executed for a fixed duration given as input; (iii) the work requirement $\work(J)$ of a job $J$ in {$\dvs$} can be seen as $\w(J) \times \h(J)$ for the corresponding job in {$\grid$}.

 With the resemblance of the two problems, we make an observation about their optimal algorithms.
-Let $\Opt_D$ and $\Opt_G$ be the optimal algorithm for the DVS and Grid problem, respectively.
-Given a job set $\JS_G$ for the Grid problem, we can convert it into a job set $\JS_D$ for DVS by keeping the release time and deadline for each job and setting the work requirement of a job in $\JS_D$ to the product of the width and height of the corresponding job in $\JS_G$.
+Let $\Opt_D$ and $\Opt_G$ be the optimal algorithm for the {$\dvs$} and {$\grid$} problem, respectively.
+Given a job set $\JS_G$ for the {$\grid$} problem, we can convert it into a job set $\JS_D$ for {$\dvs$} by keeping the release time and deadline for each job and setting the work requirement of a job in $\JS_D$ to the product of the width and height of the corresponding job in $\JS_G$.
 Then we have the following observation.